ROCm/Tensile/docs/src/install/installation.rst

 .. meta::
   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
-  :keywords: Tensile installation, GEMM, Tensor, Build Tensile, Run benchmarks
+  :keywords: Tensile installation, GEMM, Tensor, tensor, Build Tensile, Run benchmarks

 .. _installation: